U.S. senators seek ban on pesticide chlorpyrifos

 Trump and Pruitt have vowed to roll back environmental regulations they say are harming business growth in the United States.

-Udall's bill also calls for the EPA to conduct a broad review of the use of other pesticides similar to chlorpyrifos to determine which groups are most vulnerable to their harmful effects.
-If the review shows any people are being exposed to harmful levels of the chemicals, called organophosphates, the EPA administrator must take "appropriate regulatory action" within three months by either suspending or revoking the their registration or lowering the amount that can legally be used.
+Udall's bill calls for the EPA to conduct a broad review of the use of the pesticide to determine which groups of people are most vulnerable to its harmful effects.
+If the review shows any people are being exposed to harmful levels of chlorpyrifos, the EPA administrator must take "appropriate regulatory action" within three months by either suspending or revoking the chemical's registration or lowering the amount that can legally be used.